-SPRING TERM 2020 | QPHS NEWS
+SPECIAL EDITION 2020 | QPHS NEWS

 First place medals for a first rate performance We are delighted to announce a team of Year 8 students have been crowned winners of the Cheshire Debate Championship following their first ever debate competition at Upton High School.
 The team of four comprising Lily Wehbeh, Oliver Womack, Alice Hutchinson and Amelie Privat, were accompanied by Mr Johnson as they headed into a series of discussion battles against students from high schools across Cheshire.
 Their first opponents were Neston High School, debating the proposition that would allow parents to monitor all phone and internet use of their children.
 Queen's Park took the role of the opposition and Oliver opened, arguing that children need privacy and benefit from greater independence.
 He responded with flair and confidence to a number of points of information (POI), from the proposition regarding the effect of cyber-bullying.
 Alice warned about young people needing to develop their own identities without the gaze of controlling parents whilst Lily claimed it was an invasion of privacy for parents to track their children's location via their phones.
 Amelie summarised for the group, arguing strongly that young people absolutely need their own space.
-The second and third debate were against a team of Year 9 and 10 students from Upton High School.
-Motions included the reintroduction of the death penalty for certain crimes and whether humanity will eventually destroy itself!
-There was a ferocity to the arguments, as Alice argued that Upton were deluding themselves if they didn't believe the warnings of David Attenborough on the knife edge that the planet finds itself, given the threat of climate change.
-With the debate over, all teams gathered to wait for the judges' verdict and overall results.
-Surely Queen's Park could not possibly win their first competition against more experienced and practised opponents?

 After a few nervous minutes and with only two points separating the top two teams Queen's Park High School were announced as the winners and collected a trophy, medals and £30 worth of Nando's vouchers!
 The team were full of thanks for their mentor Matt from Chester University, who has been coaching them every Tuesday afternoon as part of Queen's Park High School's Enrichment Programme.
-Congratulations to the formidable four on their phenomenal achievement!